second-state/vercel-wasm-runtime/README.md

 ## Learn More

+A code walk-through for this template project is available in [this tutorial on the TNS](https://thenewstack.io/rust-and-webassembly-serverless-functions-in-vercel/).

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.